boundary/meter-plugin-solr/README.md

-# Boundary SOLR Plugin
+# TrueSightPulse Solr Plugin
-Collects metrics from SOLR server.
+Collects metrics from SOLR using Rest-API from Solr Admin server.

 ## Prerequisites